openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 #.
 Optionally, click **Make a Backup Copy of Your Key Pair** to store both of
    the keys on a removable data storage device.

 .. important:: Do not reveal your passphrase, or share your private key, with anyone else.
+If you need another person to be able to transfer and decrypt files, work with edX to set her or him up as an additional data czar.
+Data czars must create and use their own passphrases.

 .. _Gpg4win: http://gpg4win.org/